print-VarunSharma/Junior-Mining-Scraper/README.md

 For using the optional 📧 email 🤖 bot, you may connect your own email through Gmail's Simple Mail Transfer Protocol (SMTP) server.

-It's hihgly recommend you use an alias email as you will have allow "Less secure Apps" within gmail.
+It's highly recommend you use an alias email as you will have allow "Less secure Apps" within gmail.
 The email communication itself is secure as it used a modern crytopgraphic protocol called Transport Layer Security (TLS).

 To store email credentials, use a config.py or .env file.